Baetek/rust-learning-payments-engine/README.md

 `cargo doc --open` - Generates documentation for the project and opens in a webbrowser

-`cargo clippy` / `cargo clippy --fix` - Outputs extra linting hints for the project
+`cargo clippy` - Outputs extra linting hints for the project

 # Expected input format